 “Money is not the most important thing.
 Love is.
 Fortunately, I love money.”

 TED talks on the subject of money were among the few radio-listening choices during a long car trip recently.
 Now that I’ve heard some of the spiels, I wish I could say they improve upon the windy, baffling, and crude Chautauqua oration that made old Conwell quasi-famous.
-They don’t.
-They are shorter, though.
-And they do tell us something about what Americans admire in an intellectual these days.
+They don’t—but they are shorter, and they at least tell us something about what Americans admire in an intellectual these days.

 Academics, when they appear on panels, are wont to critique each other’s work by saying, what’s new about it isn’t true, and what’s true about it isn’t new.
 The half-dozen TED talks I saw grouped themselves on one side of that equation or the other.